Constructive conversations: safeguarding mental wellbeing across supply chains

 Leading change in construction

-Professor Toro’s research also offered a unique opportunity to talk about experiences in different settings; specifically, the different experiences of workers relocating from Newcastle to Somerset to work on the Hinkley Point project who had a proper contract with a tier one contractor.“These guys had travelled a long way from their home base in Newcastle or Scotland, but were living there pretty much permanently for a long period of time,” said Professor Toro.
+Dr Toro’s research also offered a unique opportunity to talk about experiences in different settings; specifically, the different experiences of workers relocating from Newcastle to Somerset to work on the Hinkley Point project who had a proper contract with a tier one contractor.“These guys had travelled a long way from their home base in Newcastle or Scotland, but were living there pretty much permanently for a long period of time,” said Dr Toro.
 “What was really interesting was that when we tried to dig into the stressors, they weren’t as acute because job security and the benefits of a contract were really supportive.
 They could have sick pay, parental pay and the job security knowing that for the next 12 months they had a job.
 After that, they had also mostly already identified where they were going.“They had made a conscious decision to miss out on family life, sure, because they were living away.
 Then their battle is ‘what weekend can I pre-opt to go and see my family and my kids?’
 They’d make that decision because they’d get paid a lot more.
-The guys mentioned they were being paid twice as much as they would if they had stayed in Newcastle or Scotland.“But by making that decision there is something, that sense, that feeling, of being empowered by that decision because you are weighing up things,” continued Professor Toro.
-“Therefore, there were just less-acute stressors than on the guys on the tools who didn’t have that job security.”
+The guys mentioned they were being paid twice as much as they would if they had stayed in Newcastle or Scotland.“But by making that decision there is something, that sense, that feeling, of being empowered by that decision because you are weighing up things,” continued Dr Toro.
+“Therefore, there were just less acute stressors than on the guys on the tools who didn’t have that job security.”
 Outside of work and away from the family, the group also formed enduring social bonds by organising events and trips away that also had a protective effect.The findings align with the CIPD’s idea of Good Work and potentially some of the intentions behind the new Employment Rights Bill announced in October, coincidentally or otherwise, on World Mental Health Day.
 They also highlight what global mobility teams know about the value of safeguarding the mental wellbeing of relocating employees with proper contracts and terms, and the potential for cross-sector collaboration and practice sharing, which the HCLG is looking for as it moves into the project’s next phases.Moving from an individual, cost-based and circular conversation around mental wellbeing in construction – and in the wider world of work – and towards collaborative, evidence-based action is therefore happening in the sector.
 The end goal?
-Helping people feel they have a voice and agency and incorporating welfare and wellbeing approaches straight from induction.“It’s about moving the industry in step and ensuring that in tier ones we audit our own supply chain against those requirements,” said Jim Beestone, explaining how the research and conversation is still in its early phases.
-“Hopefully, where a framework is produced then between clients and contractors, that is going to be part of the pre-construction agreement.
-What gets written into a contract gets costed.
-What gets costed gets done.
-It’s having that discipline to enforce that all the way through.”Find out about the Think Global People community and events.
+Helping people feel they have a voice and agency and incorporating welfare and wellbeing approaches straight from induction.“It’s about moving the industry in step; establishing common requirements, being held to those requirements by our clients, and ensuring that we in turn audit our supply chain against those requirements,” said Jim Beestone, explaining how the research and conversation is still in its early phases.

 Subscribe to Relocate Extra, our monthly newsletter, to get all the latest international assignments and global mobility news.Relocate’s new Global Mobility Toolkit provides free information, practical advice and support for HR, global mobility managers and global teams operating overseas.